Planning, Research and Organizational Development

 A key junction point between MIPS and the PBA process is the review and refinement of the college’s annual Strategic Direction.
 The Strategic Direction is the college’s annual strategy for implementing its Strategic Initiatives.
 It is updated each year as part of the PBA process and departments are required to link their future development strategies to the Strategic Direction as they develop their unit plans.

 Each year, programs and areas develop unit plans based on the Strategic Direction, program review results, institutional assessments, and program data.
 The Unit Planning Guidance describes the current process to include the general priorities for prioritizing requests for resources that are generated through unit planning.
+For the process occurring in 2014-2015 the college provided guidance for requesting and prioritizing projects to be funded from alternative funding sources.

 The Planning Start Point provides internal and external factors that should be considered during planning.